MiniFate/MiniFate/_chapters/06-combat-and-conflicts.md

 When that character has acted, their player picks a character---on either side of the conflict---to go next.
 Players continue picking characters until each one has acted.
-Then the last player to go picks the character to go first in the next round, which may include themselves.
+The last player to go picks the character to go first in the next round, which may include themselves.

 ### Challenges